 This AQAP will be subject to an annual review, appraisal of progress and reporting to the relevant Council Committee (to be confirmed).
 Progress each year will be reported in the Annual Status Reports (ASRs) produced by Calderdale Council, as part of our statutory Local Air Quality Management duties.
+The air quality management group is responsible for implementing action's outlined in the report.

-If you have any comments on this AQAP please send them to Tommy Moorhouse at: Environmental Protection c/o Town Hall, Crossley Street, Halifax1 1UJ Telephone 01422 288001, Email environmental.health@calderdale.gov.uk
+If you have any comments on this AQAP please send them to: Environmental Protection c/o Town Hall, Crossley Street, Halifax HX1 1UJ Telephone 01422 288001 Email environmental.health@calderdale.gov.uk